Kitchen Bay Window Ideas For An Inviting Design

 Window Over Sink

 The most common application of kitchen bay windows is above the counter in front of the sink area.
 It helps provide natural illumination and provides a space for a small shelf on its nook, which is really handy for placing plants or drying cooking items.
+A kitchen window over the sink should match the style and color of the others in the house.
+These windows can also have integral blinds, so the shutters are sandwiched between two glass panels, giving you a dust-free shade when the sun gets too strong.

 Window Seat

+For some, the most attractive part of bay windows is the additional space it gives you for a small sitting area.
+This can also be applied to bay windows, provided that you have enough wall space for its opening.
 A cozy window seat is a nice place to read or relax and soak in the sunlight.
-If you don’t have enough space for a design with seat, you can always go for a smaller design appropriate for your kitchen size.
+If you don’t have enough space for a design with a seat, you can always go for a smaller design appropriate for your kitchen size.

 The best use of bay windows is making use of the additional space for seating.
-These large French Style panes are installed with a built-in bench to take advantage of the additional floor space.
-It has removable seat cushions and decorative pillows to complete the look.
+Using large French-style panes with a built-in bench can take advantage of additional floor space.
+One can add removable seat cushions and decorative pillows to complete the look.
+Aside from built-in seating, you can also use the space underneath the built-in bench as storage space.
+Using the window seating area for installed drawers helps create an extra space for linens.

-If you’re not a fan of the idea of putting cushions in the kitchen, how about adding a matching granite top on the bay window seat/bench area?
+If you’re not a fan of the idea of putting cushions in the kitchen, how about adding a matching countertop on the bay window seat/bench area?
 The smooth surface is durable enough to be used as a seat, and at the same time, it can also be used as an additional countertop surface.
 You won’t have to worry about moisture or stains with an easy-to-maintain granite top.

 Window Treatments

 Remember that if your kitchen is west-facing and you don’t have trees or any source of shade, the afternoon sun could be a little too strong.
-In addition, you may have a need for privacy.
+In addition, you may need privacy.
 In these cases, consider installing window treatments in your kitchen.
+Any treatments made for bay windows would work – curtains, shutters, and blinds – as long as they are sized appropriately.

 - Roller shades